-The required yard in a C-1 district shall be properly landscaped where said yard abuts any public street right-of-way, but shall not preclude the same required yard from being used for parking.
+The required yard in a C-1 district shall be properly landscaped where said yard abuts any public street right-of- way, but shall not preclude the same required yard from being used for parking.
 Natural landscaping may be counted towards this requirement.
-The Planning Commission shall review a detailed landscaping plan and make a recommendation to the Travelers Rest Zoning Administrator prior to a building permit being issued.

-Section 5:6 C-2 Commercial District
+5:6 C-2 Commercial District.

-This district is established to provide for the development, on major thoroughfares, of commercial land uses which are oriented to customers traveling by automobiles.
+This district is established to provide for commercial land uses on major thoroughfares whichare oriented to customers traveling by automobiles.
 Establishments in this district provide goods and services for the traveling public and also for the convenience of local residents.